International sanctions against Afghanistan: Effects on the Afghan people

+Initial response

 Widespread protests broke out in Afghanistan in November 1999, as the UN sanctions went into effect.
 Protesters attacked UN offices and vehicles.
 The Afghan national airline Ariana that transported medicine, food and health care providers to Afghanistan was grounded.
 Several NGOs withdrew their programmes as the level of insecurity in Afghanistan rose and due to the withdrawal of donors' support.
 At the time, NGOs represented approximately 70% of the provided health care services in Afghanistan.
 The sanctions aggravated the humanitarian crisis in the country, which had suffered from a war for more than twenty years.

 In August 2000 the UN Office for the Coordination of Humanitarian Affairs (OCHA) reported that the existing sanctions had a “tangible negative effect” on Afghanistan's populace.
 Aid groups like MSF and Human Rights Watch together with the UN Secretary-General Kofi Annan and UN Afghanistan, criticized the decision for stricter sanctions against Afghanistan's ruling party in 2000, with regard to the humanitarian situation in the country.

 The medical journal The Lancet reported in 2001 that the implementation of tougher UN sanctions on Afghanistan coincided with a period of drought in the country.
 According to a spokesperson for Médecins Sans Frontières (MSF) food had become so scarce many people resorted to eating plant roots.
 A spokesperson for the United Nations High Commissioner for Refugees (UNHCR) called the situation “a famine-like crisis”.